-Typically, a copyright is registered in the name of an individual or organization that creates a work.
-This copyright has a time limit, usually equivalent to the life of the creator plus a certain number of years (in France, 70 years after the creator's death).
-Each country may have different laws on this subject, so it's important to educate yourself if you want to be sure.
-It is also possible that some countries do not apply a specific law for downloads on the Internet, this was still the case in France before the appearance of the Hadopi law.
+Generally, a copyright is registered in the name of an individual or organization that creates a work.
+This copyright has a time limit, usually equivalent to the life of the creator plus a certain number of years (in France, 70 years after the death of the creator).
+Each country may have different laws on this topic, so it's important to do some research if you want to be certain.
+It is also possible that some countries do not apply a specific law for downloads , this was still the case in France before the appearance of the Hadopi law.

 But it can get even more complicated, if you take into account the works created under a Creative Commons license.
 This license allows the work to be freely distributed and consumed.
 It is sometimes difficult to know under which license a work was produced, so it is necessary to do some research to obtain this information.

 However, in all cases, caution is required, indeed the laws do not care whether you were aware that the work you downloaded was free of rights or not.

 Generally speaking, the latest movies or the last album of the international songwriter are without a doubt copyrighted and you will be in breach of the law if you download them.

 One thing is certain, the use of torrents is not equivalent to hacking.
 The torrent protocol is only a quick and easy way to exchange files.
 It is the content (not the protocol) that can make the act of downloading illegal.
 And without adequate protection, it's relatively easy for authorities to identify you when you download.